itiden/statamic-backup/docs/pages/pipeline.md

 - `getKey` this is used for identifying when a specific driver should be should run.
 - `restore` which runs on restore, gets a path like this `path/to/backup/driver_key`.
 - `backup` runs on backup and it gets a zipper object you can use (zipper a zipArchive wrapper).
+- `skip` will mark the pipe as skipped, takes a zipper instance, next closure and a reason string.

 ## How it works